Tour de Romandie 2026 Route prologue: Villars-sur-Glâne

 Tour de Romandie 2026 Tuesday 28 April – The Tour de Romandie opens with a 3.2-kilometre prologue.
 The course is fairly straightforward, with riders looping in a wide arc below Villars-sur-Glâne, encountering hardly any sharp corners along the way.

-Published on 27 April - last updated 28 April: weather conditions added
+Published on 27 April - last updated 28 April: link to results added

 There are only a few gentle bends, meaning the riders hardly need to brake and can tackle the course at high speed.
 It is not completely flat, however, as the route includes 69 metres of elevation gain.
 Most of this comes from an 800-metre climb at 6.9% inside the final 1.5 kilometres.